CoderVishalSehgal/noobdroid/README.md

 # noobdroid.com
-Check the website first.
+Kindly check the website first.
-Website is currently running on Wordpress but in the future we will shift to a HTML, CSS and JS.
+Website is currently running on Wordpress but in the future we will shift to a HTML, CSS and JS site.

 noobdroid.com is a tech blog for beginners to help them learn Android Dev faster.